freightdev/freightdev/README.md

 # 👋 Jesse Conley — [`@freightdev`](https://github.com/freightdev)

-> “I’m Jesse Conley — a former 10yr trucker who sat down and learned AI so the ones still behind the wheel wouldn’t be left behind.
+> “I’m Jesse Conley — a former long-haul trucker who sat down and learned AI so the ones still behind the wheel wouldn’t be left behind.
 > I didn’t learn to code to automate the road.
 I learned to build the system before the system builds us.”

 ---